 Parkway campgrounds have sites that will accommodate trailers of varying lengths, although sites that can accommodate trailers or RVs over 30' may be limited.
 Dump stations are available at all campgrounds.
 No water or electrical hookups are available.

-Although the majority of campsites are sold on a "first come, first served" basis, sites in all campgrounds may be reserved online at www.recreation.gov or by calling (87) 444-6777.
+Although the majority of campsites are sold on a "first come, first served" basis, a number of sites in all campgrounds may be reserved online at www.recreation.gov or by calling (877) 444-6777.
 Reservations can be made up to six months in advance of desired camping dates.
 In fairness to all campers, please pay only for site(s) that you occupy each day.

 Don't leave valuables at your site.
 Don't leave possessions unattended for extended periods of time.
 Please report all lost and found articles to a ranger or visitor center.

 Limited back-country camping is available at Basin Cove in Doughton Park (336-372-8877), Rock Castle Gorge at Rocky Knob (540-745-9664), and Johns River Road at Julian Price Park (828-963-5911).
 Permits must be requested in advance.
 Check with a Park Ranger to learn about access to neighboring U.S. Forest Service back-country areas along the Parkway.

 The following rules and regulations are established under the authority of Title 36 of the Code of Federal Regulations.
 Their purpose is to protect you and your property, preserve the park's resources and facilities, and ensure that all visitors have a safe and enjoyable stay.